Fusseldieb/sms_powerview_docker/README.md

 ```

 ### Protecting using a password
-If you want to protect the SMS PowerView interface with a password, you can do that.
+If you want to protect the SMS Power View interface with a password, you can do that.
 For that you'll need to also set the password in `.env` using the `WEB_PASSWORD` variable in order for JSON requests to authenticate correctly.

 ### Starting over
 As you might know, this application has a database, and with sufficiently wrong configurations you could get locked out.
 Therefore, to reset the state, just delete the `db` folder and restart the container, which will re-initialize the database to a known-good state.